inboundasia/laravel-docker-starter/README.md

 # Motivation

-All source code I found are mounting source code from host folder to container volume.
+All projects I found are mounting source code from host folder to container volume.
 However what I want is all source code put into container, so I make one by myself.

 # Purpose